arshad-yaseen/ts-import-resolver/README.md

   importer: string;

   /**
-   * The parsed TypeScript configuration object
+   * The parsed TypeScript configuration object if available */
-   */
-  tsconfig: Record<string, unknown>;
+  tsconfig: Record<string, unknown> | null | undefined;

   /**
    * The root directory of the project